JiarongGu/ReactCoreTemplate/README.md

 The utils in the ClientApp is something I made just for convenience, which does something similar to redux-action, and some other redux related helpers.

-Added something call redux registry, to register redux events on the fly
+Added something call 'redux registry', to register redux events on the fly